CMPUT301W21T30/RocketApp/doc/meetingNote.md

 * Mar 12, 2021
     * Aryan: Fix the Storyboard design
-    * Saif: Geo-location
     * Mike: Fix Firestore related to getting experiment and make adjustment to getting experiment
-    * Archit: Subscribe Experiment Fragment
+    * Archit and Saif: Subscribe Experiment Fragment
     * Trevor and Saji: Fix main Screen with update firestore from Mike, change experiment design on main screen to fit owner and experimenter, link to experiment dialog (create experiment dialog).
     * IMPORTANT: We changed the design of our app, instead of having a toggle to change between mode, we display everything together but seperate them with a flag